JKChai/Self-taught-Python/README.md

   * class objects - shared by all instances; default behaviors
   * instance objects - owned by the instance only and vary for different instances
 * `__init__` is the most common operator overloading method known as constructor for initializing object' state
+* "Classes and objects both have attributes and methods, but the difference is that a class is an abstract template, while an object is a concrete representation of a class."

 ### Simplify OOP processes